Last update: 2 weeks ago

-If you’re looking for the easiest, fastest and the most appropriate way to clean shoes you’ve come to the right place!
-Find the type of shoes you need cleaned in the lines below and follow the instructions to make them look like new!
+If you’re looking for the easiest, fastest and most appropriate way to clean shoes, you’ve come to the right place!
+Find below the type of shoes you want to clean and follow the instructions to make them look like new!

 How to clean leather shoes

 Cleaning leather shoes is not as hard as you think!
-Both the actual leather part of your shoe and the rubber sole can get dirty.
+Both the genuine leather part of your shoe and the rubber sole can get dirty.
 Here we have solutions for both!

 Start by adding some dish soap and some water to a bowl and stir it up.
-After that dip a soft cloth into the mixture and start rubbing it onto your shoe in a circular motion and then just wipe it clean.
+After that, dip a soft cloth into the mixture, start rubbing it onto your shoe in a circular motion, and then wipe it clean.

-To clean your soles make a little sole paste with baking soda, dish soap and loosen the dirt with some water.
-Mix it all together and then use a toothbrush to apply it to the sole.
-When you’re done just rinse it off with a clean soft cloth and allow your shoes too air dry.
+Make a bit of sole paste with baking soda and dish soap, and loosen the dirt with some water to clean your soles.
+Mix it all, and then use a toothbrush to apply it to the sole.
+When you’re done, rinse it off with a clean, soft cloth and allow your shoes to air dry.

 How to clean patent leather shoes

-Patent leather is basically a regular leather but at the end of production, they put a high gloss finish to add some shine to it.
+Patent leather is regular leather, but at the end of production, they put a high gloss finish to add some shine to it.

 Patent leather tends to scuff easily.
-To remove unsightly marks it’s best to use petroleum jelly.
-Put some of it on a cotton bud and rub it onto the mark.
+To remove unsightly marks, it’s best to use petroleum jelly.
+Put some of it on a cotton bud and rub it onto the spot.
 Soon you’ll see the mark disappear.

 How to clean suede shoes

-Тhe first tool is suede wire brush.
+The first tool is a suede wire brush.
 You use this tool for very short suede.
 The bristles are very effective at getting deep into the fibres to clean out dirt and dust.
-Use quick light strokes, but be careful not to push too hard or you could damage the suede.
+Use quick light strokes, but be careful not to push too hard, or you could damage the suede.

 Finally, you have the eraser block, which works very well at removing marks and stains.
 Like the crepe brush, the suede block won’t damage the suede if you get a bit rough with it.
 You can also use a standard pencil eraser.

-For tough stains use a little white vinegar on a cloth and make sure to blot carefully over the stain rather than rub.
+For tough stains, use a little white vinegar on a cloth and blot carefully over the stain rather than rub.

 For liquid stains, dap the liquid with a paper towel to remove as much of it as possible.
 After that, apply cornstarch or talcum powder.
 Let it sit overnight, then use the suede brush to remove the dried powder.